algolia/docsearch/docs/src/faq.md

 ### Can I use DocSearch on non-doc pages?

-The free DocSearch we provide will only crawl documentation pages.
+The free DocSearch we provide will crawl documentation pages.
 If you want to use it on other parts of your website, you'll need to create your own Algolia account and either: